diantyapitaloka/Cross-Validation/README.md

 - Repeated K-Fold Cross-Validation: Executes standard K-Fold splitting multiple times with different random seeds, providing a broader statistical sample that reduces estimation variance on smaller datasets.
 - Monte Carlo (Shuffle-Split) Cross-Validation: Randomly partitions data into training and test sets for a fixed number of iterations, decoupling the number of evaluation splits from the training-to-testing dataset ratio.
 - Decision Tree Instability Diagnosis: High variance in performance scores across different folds directly signals that the decision tree structure is overly sensitive to small variations in the training data.In-Fold Resampling for Imbalanced Datasets: Class rebalancing techniques (such as synthetic oversampling) must be applied strictly within each fold's training subset to prevent artificial patterns from contaminating the validation set.
+- Parallel Execution Efficiency: Because each fold operates independently without dependencies on other iterations, cross-validation workloads are embarrassingly parallel and scale efficiently across multi-core CPUs.

 ```
 import sklearn